Oppkey/hardened-container/README.md

 ## Feeding Site into LLM

-I'm using this site to feed information to the LLM.
+I'm using this site to feed information to the LLM as a human-augmented tool to check technical accuracy and fairness in tone.

 <https://gitingest.com/>